Pernas94/Pernas94/README.md

 ### Hello!🙋‍♂️ I'm Mauro, a junior developer looking for new professional challenges.

-I am focused mainly in native apps development with Kotlin/Java in Android Studio, but I am always open to learning new skills and working with new technologies.
+📲I am focused mainly in native apps development with Kotlin/Java in Android Studio, but I am always open to learning new skills and working with new technologies.
 Backend developments are also one of my main interests.

-I have experience working in group and individual projects.
+💻I have experience working in group and individual projects.
 I've worked extensively with Java, Kotlin and C#, making desktop and mobile applications and even games with Unity.
 I am able to work with databases pretty effectively, both SQL (MySQL, SQLLite) and NoSQL (Firebase, MongoDB).

-I am curious by nature, always looking for things to learn and projects to work in.
+📌I am curious by nature, always looking for things to learn and projects to work in.
 In fact, to learn and contribute are the principles I live by.

 Looking to colaborate in any projects that can help me grow as a developer!🖥